 5-oxoETE triggers nociception in constipation-predominant irritable bowel syndrome through MAS-related G protein-coupled receptor D.

-Irritable bowel syndrome (IBS) is a common gastrointestinal disorder characterized by chronic abdominal pain concurrent with altered bowel habit.
-Polyunsaturated fatty acid (PUFA) metabolites such as prostaglandin E2 (PGE2) are elevated in IBS and implicated in visceral hypersensitivity.
-The aim of this study was to quantify PUFA metabolites in IBS patients and evaluate their role in pain.
-Quantification of PUFA metabolites by mass spectrometry in colonic biopsies showed an increase in 5-oxo-eicosatetraenoic acid (5-oxoETE) only in biopsies taken from IBS with predominant constipation (IBS-C) patients.
-Local 5-oxoETE administration induced somatic and visceral hypersensitivity with no tissue inflammation.
-5-oxoETE directly acts on both human and mouse sensory neurons as shown by lumbar splanchnic nerve recordings and Ca2+-imaging of dorsal root ganglia (DRG) neurons.
-5-oxoETE selectively stimulated isolectin B4 (IB4)-positive DRG neurons through a PLC and pertussis toxin-dependent mechanism, suggesting a G-protein coupled receptor-mediated effect.
-The MAS-related G protein coupled receptor D (Mrgprd) was found in mouse colonic DRG afferents and was identified as the target receptor for 5-oxoETE.
-In conclusion, 5-oxoETE, a potential biomarker of IBS-C, activates Mrgprd in nociceptors and induces somatic and visceral hyperalgesia without inflammation.
-Thus, 5-oxoETE may play a pivotal role in abdominal pain associated with IBS-C.
+Irritable bowel syndrome (IBS) is a common gastrointestinal disorder that is characterized by chronic abdominal pain concurrent with altered bowel habit.
+Polyunsaturated fatty acid (PUFA) metabolites are increased in abundance in IBS and are implicated in the alteration of sensation to mechanical stimuli, which is defined as visceral hypersensitivity.
+We sought to quantify PUFA metabolites in patients with IBS and evaluate their role in pain.
+Quantification of PUFA metabolites by mass spectrometry in colonic biopsies showed an increased abundance of 5-oxoeicosatetraenoic acid (5-oxoETE) only in biopsies taken from patients with IBS with predominant constipation (IBS-C).
+Local administration of 5-oxoETE to mice induced somatic and visceral hypersensitivity to mechanical stimuli without causing tissue inflammation.
+We found that 5-oxoETE directly acted on both human and mouse sensory neurons as shown by lumbar splanchnic nerve recordings and Ca2+ imaging of dorsal root ganglion (DRG) neurons.
+We showed that 5-oxoETE selectively stimulated nonpeptidergic, isolectin B4 (IB4)-positive DRG neurons through a phospholipase C (PLC)- and pertussis toxin-dependent mechanism, suggesting that the effect was mediated by a G protein-coupled receptor (GPCR).
+The MAS-related GPCR D (Mrgprd) was found in mouse colonic DRG afferents and was identified as being implicated in the noxious effects of 5-oxoETE.
+Together, these data suggest that 5-oxoETE, a potential biomarker of IBS-C, induces somatic and visceral hyperalgesia without inflammation in an Mrgprd-dependent manner.
+Thus, 5-oxoETE may play a pivotal role in the abdominal pain associated with IBS-C.